 DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

 As part of our initiative to identify and mitigate risk we have made accountable the responsible LJUNGSTRÖM heads of supply chain to report any issues pertaining to modern slavery and human trafficking to the ARVOS Group Management, who in turn report any issues to the Group’s Risk Management Function for immediate action and remediation.

 LJUNGSTRÖM reserves the right to audit our business partners and our supply chains to help:

 SUPPLIER ADHERENCE TO OUR VALUES

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to all of our employees as part of our overall Compliance Trainings.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff as part of our overall Compliance Trainings.
 This includes all employees in a live session conducted at least every other year on adherence to our Code of Conduct.

-Going forward, we will continue to be vigilant in this area and intend to increase our training and enforcement efforts in the LJUNGSTRÖM divisions in developing countries where modern slavery and human trafficking have had the highest incidence.
+Going forward, we will continue to be vigilant in this area and intend to increase our training and enforcement efforts in the LUNGSTRÖM division in developing countries where modern slavery and human trafficking have had the highest incidence.